Frequently Asked Questions for Sponsors

 Q. How are teaching credits calculated and what form(s) to use to submit the credits?

 Teaching credit is calculated at 1 hour of CLE credit for every 10 minutes taught.
-Ex.
-30 minutes of teaching equals 3 hours of CLE credit.
+Example, 30 minutes of teaching equals 3 hours of CLE credit.
 To apply for teaching credit, please use the Teacher’s Request for CLE Credit.